sohanchaudhary/IR-remote/README.md

 This example illustrates how to encode and decode RMT signals with/to common IR protocols (e.g. NEC and RC5).

-[NEC](https://www.sbprojects.net/knowledge/ir/nec.php) and [RC5](https://www.sbprojects.net/knowledge/ir/rc5.php) have different encoding rules, but both can be compatible to RMT data format.

-The example supports building and parsing both normal and extended NEC/RC5 protocol.
-And also supports `repeat code` which would be sent out if one remote key got pressed for a specific long time.

 ## How to Use Example